paulrobertlloyd/paulrobertlloyd-v3/src/_content/articles/dissertation/the_launch_of_channel_4.markdown

 The success of the Channel 4 identity caused immediate resentment from various ITV regions, which considered the new channel to be its 'poor relation' (Lambie-Nairn, 1997, p85), yet it had an identity that was a talking point amongst both industry and public.
 They concluded that it was successful due to the fact that its idents were computer animated (apposed to its consistent and well applied design) and ordered their graphic designers to computerise their logos.

 {% figure caption:"Figure 8: The face of television across all channels became increasingly similar.
 Here are shown idents for BBC1, BBC2 and Thames (an ITV region serving London during weekdays)" class:"u-abreast" %}
-{% picture thumbnail /articles/dissertation/figure-8a.png alt="BBC One ident, 1985" %}
+{% include image.html preset="thumbnail" path="articles/dissertation/figure-8a.png" alt="BBC One ident, 1985" %}
-{% picture thumbnail /articles/dissertation/figure-8b.png alt="BBC Two ident, 1986" %}
+{% include image.html preset="thumbnail" path="articles/dissertation/figure-8b.png" alt="BBC Two ident, 1986" %}
-{% picture thumbnail /articles/dissertation/figure-8c.png alt="Thames Television ident" %}
+{% include image.html preset="thumbnail" path="articles/dissertation/figure-8c.png" alt="Thames Television ident" %}
 {% endfigure %}

 The viewer was suddenly confronted with an array of flying logos.
 Thames for example took its familiar London skyline image and turned it into a metallic looking slab and flew around the screen.
 Of course this had no effect on viewing figures or the popularity of the channels, as the identities bore no relationship to the values of the channels (if anything it made them all look the same).
 It was just a fascination with a technique.